tusharbhatia2002/tusharbhatia2002/README.md

 My name is Tushar bhatia.
 I am a second year CS undergrad student.
 I am always ready to learn something new and mostly try to work creatively.

-- 🔭 I’m currently working on a Python project.
+- 🔭 I’m currently working on a Deep Learning project.
 - 🌱 I’m currently learning **Machine Learning** and **JavaScript**.
 - 🤔 I’m looking for help with project ideas.
 - 💬 Ask me about Python